Accountability

 communities, districts, and states are asking for more accountability

 in schools.
-States want districts to prove their validity in
+States want districts to prove their validity in quantitative

-are feeling increased pressure to bring test scores up and failure
+pressure to bring test scores up and failure rates down.
+The classroom

-rates down.
-The classroom teacher is faced with the dilemma
+teacher is faced with the dilemma of teaching the curriculum without

-(Although teaching the test is not a problem, as long as the
+teaching the test per se.
+(Although teaching the test is not a problem,

-test is valid and reliable - but that's a separate article.)
+as long as the test is valid and reliable - but that's a separate

-it tends to focus down to the teacher, and then stops there.
+is that it tends to focus down to the teacher, and then stops there.

 Accountability

 for learning needs to go one step further - to the student.
+Amazingly,

-accountability, but as most classroom teachers can attest, that
+but as most classroom teachers can attest, that is a wild assumption.

-is a wild assumption.
-Students do not see the relationship between
+Students do not see the relationship between learning activities

-learning activities and accountable learning.
+and accountable learning.

 Ask

-a student to defend a homework assignment and then sit back
+a student to defend a homework assignment and then sit back and

-thought they were just supposed to "do" it.
+they were just supposed to "do" it.

 Here's a typical first time oral defense of homework:

-Teacher: So tell me Sarah, what were some of the experiments
+Teacher: So tell me Sarah, what were some of the experiments which

-which lead to the discovery of the double helix structure?
+lead to the discovery of the double helix structure?

 Sarah: